mirober/mathfly-site/gettingstarted.md

 ***

 ## LaTeX
-1. Say `enable mathfly` and `enable LaTeX` to activate all of the commands you will need.
+1. Say `enable LaTeX` to activate all of the commands you will need.
 2. Open up your text editor, notepad will do but I personally like Sublime Text.
 3. Say the following commands:
     * `document class article`